 Welcome to Mental Models For Wall Street.

 On this course we are going to investigate a number of mental models and how they can help you win in finance and business.
+Particularly in the areas of trading and investing.
 Models like:

 - The Availability Bias